B2.12 Solve problems involving ratios, including percents and rates, using appropriate tools and strategies.

 • In these situations, is it a relative or absolute comparison?
 How do you know?

-• How could the reports be written symbolically?
+• How could the rates be written symbolically?
 Justify your answer.

-• What strategies do you think can be used to solve problems?
-Why or why not?
+• What strategies do you think can be used to solve the problems?
+Explain your thinking.

-• Would a reporting table be helpful in solving these scenarios?
+• Would a ratio table be helpful in solving these scenarios?
 How do you know?

 • What are the coefficients of proportionality?
 What are they used for?